 This post is a continuation of the earlier post, The End of Days I. In this Torah Portion, Shemot, we read about the encounter between Moses and the Almighty at the Burning Bush.

-One can ask an obvious question: If, according to Rashi, Moses’ argument was that he was not the ultimate redeemer, and God should send instead Mashiach, who would redeem the Jews once and for all, God’s answer appears to be a non-sequitur—the fact that the Egyptian exile was going to end earlier than Moses calculated and it was time to take Jews out of Egypt did not address Moses’ objection that he was not destined to be the ultimate redeemer and God should send the Messiah (Mashiach) instead.
+One can ask an obvious question: If, according to Rashi, Moses’ argument was that he was not the ultimate redeemer, and G‑d should send instead Mashiach, who would redeem the Jews once and for all, G‑d’s answer appears to be a non-sequitur—the fact that the Egyptian exile was going to end earlier than Moses calculated and it was time to take Jews out of Egypt did not address Moses’ objection that he was not destined to be the ultimate redeemer and G‑d should send the Messiah (Mashiach) instead.

 In my previous post, The End of Days I, I proposed that this logic can be applied to the current exile, which began with the destruction of the Second Temple in the year 70 c.e.
 If the end of the first exile was based on the numerical value of the word “end” (Ketz), 190, then the date of the ultimate redemption may depend on the “ultimate value” of this word multiplied by ten—1,900.
 Adding 1,900 to the year 70 c.e. gives us the year 1970.
 This was the year when the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, ordered the completion of the Sefer Torah of Mashiach.
 Adding to this 21 years, corresponding to the numerical value of the Divine Name Ahyeh (AHYH), gives us the year 1991, when the Lubavitcher Rebbe announced, “The time of your redemption has arrived!”
 However, alas, Mashiach did not come that year.

-Incredibly, the Rebbe, himself pointed to the connection to the number 1900 and expressed his bewilderment why the Redemption had not yet arrived.
-In 5752, in the week when we read the Torah portion Tetzaveh, the Rebbe said that there that we had been over 1900 years in exile, yet the Redemption has still not arrived.
-The number 1900 hints and the key to the cipher.
+Incredibly, the Rebbe, himself pointed to the connection to the number 1900 and expressed his bewilderment of why the Redemption had not yet arrived.
+In 5752, in the week when we read the Torah portion Tetzaveh, the Rebbe said that we had been over 1900 years in exile, yet the Redemption has still not arrived.
+The number 1900 hints at the key to the cipher.

-If we are to interpret the dialogue between Moses and God in terms of the ultimate redemption, God gives Moses a hint: the name God uses to denote the ultimate redemption is Ehyeh asher Ehyeh (I WILL BE what I WILL BE).
+If we are to interpret the dialogue between Moses and G‑d in terms of the ultimate redemption, G‑d gives Moses a hint: the name G‑d uses to denote the ultimate redemption is Ehyeh asher Ehyeh (I WILL BE what I WILL BE).
 The name Ehyeh appears here twice separated by the word “asher”.
 Adding 21 to 1991 get us to the year 2012.
 The question is, what does the word “asher” tell us?
-The mispar katan (“small gematriah” — a method of calculating the numerical value of a word by adding the values of its letters dropping all zeros) is 6 — “ASheR is spelled Alef (1), Shin (300) and Reish (200) — 1+3+2=6, which means Mashiach should arrive no later than in the Jewish year 5779 (2018-2019).
 May we merit the immediate redemption!